Wang-L-Albert/Lab4/README.txt

 QUESTIONS 1.2

-1. The average cost per operation drops with increasing iterations
+1. The average cost per operation drops with increasing iterations because the ratio of work done compared to thread operation.
+Economies of scale show that the time for creating a thread becomes a smaller ratio of the overall cost for operations for increasing iterations.

-2. The "correct" cost
+2. The "correct" cost is the overall cost for operations subtracting the time taken for thread creation.

-3. --yield runs much slower
+3. --yield runs much slower because of context switching; threads have to wait as the CPU switches from one thread to another.

-4. Using --yield, we can _____ get valid timings
+4. Using --yield, we can not get valid timings because we cannot tell how much time was spent switching between threads.
+We cannot isolate or time when that happens.

 QUESTIONS 1.3